composer/composer/doc/articles/troubleshooting.md

 **Generic Workaround:**

-Set the `COMPOSER_IPRESOLVE=4` environment variable which will force curl to resolve domains using IPv4.
+Set the [`COMPOSER_IPRESOLVE=4`](../03-cli.md#composer-ipresolve) environment variable which will force curl to resolve domains using IPv4.
+This only works when the curl extension is used for downloads.

 **Workaround Linux:**